elifesciences/update-iam-human/README.md

 # update-iam-human

-A script designed to rotate IAM credentials.
+A script to rotate IAM credentials for human beings.

 ## Usage:

+1. Generate a CSV file of human beings:

+    $ ./generate-csv.sh

+This will generate a set of CSV files that are partitions of the AWS credentials report.

+The one we need is called `humans.csv` and has just three columns: `name`, `iam-username` and `email`.

+This file is used to send emails to those users.

+The `name` and `email` columns will need to be filled out if they can't be filled from an existing `humans.csv` file.

+See `example.csv`.

+2. Generate a plan of action

     $ ./update-iam.sh csv-file

-The `csv-file` should have the columns `name`, `email`, `iam-username`.
-See `example.csv`.
+This generates a list of actions to be performed and writes the plan to `$csvfile-report-$datestamp.json`.

+For example, `humans-report-2019-01-01.json` typically.

+Review the actions.

+Do not modify the file, it will be regenerated on execution.

+3. Execute the plan of action.

+    $ ./update-iam.sh csv-file --execute

-After execution a report will be written in the form of `inputfname-report.json`.
+After execution a report will be written in the form of `$csvfile-results-$datestamp.json`.

+For example, `humans-results-2019-01-01.json` typically.

 An example report: